Correct your gum line for an improved smile

 This is done by using lasers that target specific areas of the gum and allow for a nearly painless way of crafting the smile that you want.

-Those who have gum that’s too high on the tooth and exposes more of the tooth will be at risk for potential dental problems.
+Those who have gum that are too high and expose the tooth could be at risk for potential dental problems.
 This can include gum recession, where the gum pulls back from a tooth and exposes the tooth root.
-This can lead to deterioration of the base of the tooth and could be a sign of periodontal disease or gingivitis.
+This can also lead to deterioration of the base of the tooth and could be a sign of periodontal disease or gingivitis.

 Is gum contouring surgery necessary?